Thesis advisor requests

 Second, I appreciate your interest in working with me.

-Third, unfortunately(?)
-I already have some students who will start Fall 2016 and anticipate a number of additional advisor requests.
-I do not think I will be able to accept all requests.
+Third, as I cannot successfully fulfill my other obligations if I have too many thesis advisees, I will only accept a maximum of five students.
 Therefore, if you would like to ask me to be your thesis advisor, you should first read the material below to make sure you know what you are asking for.
 After that, if you are still interested, you should write and send me a copy of your CV and your initial draft proposal by August 29th (There is a description of what I expect below).
 I will review the proposals and select those I believe I will best be in a position to handle.

 Fourth, over time I have come to realize that I am not as effective an advisor in topics outside my area of expertise.
 While many topics are interesting to me, I do not have enough of the theoretical background to provide guidance in some areas.
 I simply do not know the literature well enough to suggest where you should start.
 This is particularly the case for traditional IR topics.
 So, while I will consider all applications, I will be less sympathetic to topics outside my areas of expertise, which is, of course, as it should be. :)